johanjovi17/vue-task-manager/README.md

-Absolutely 👍 — here’s a **clean and well-structured README.md** draft that documents what we’ve done so far in your Vue.js fundamentals practice project (the Task Manager).

-You can directly copy this into your project’s `README.md` file.

----

 # 📝 Task Manager – Vue 3 Fundamentals Project

 This project is a small **Task Manager app** built using **Vue 3 (Composition API)**.